mysql/mysql-server/README.md

  - tokudb-dev@googlegroups.com is for discussion of the development of TokuDB.

-We are also available on IRC on freenode.net, in the #tokutek channel.
+We are on IRC on freenode.net, in the #tokutek channel.

 License